Why This Recipe Works

 Finally, we come to the cheese which while extremely thick, is perfectly melted, pulling away from the slices in thin strands with a pretty significant amount of browning on the top surface.
 The cheese has just barely begun to separate, leaving the faintest slick of orange oil on top of each slice.
 In most cases, this amount of cheese would be called heavy.
 Here, I'd describe it as generous.

 Crisp, gooey, salty, and fresh, I'd put a great slice of Greek pizza up against a Neapolitan or New York any day of the week.

 In order to perfect the style at home, I'd have to go through each element—sauce, cheese, and crust—one at a time.
 Here's what I found.

 Pizza sauce ain't just pizza sauce.
-Like deciding whether to ford the stream or go around it when making your way down the Oregon Trail, you've gotta understand your surroundings.* So, for a New York pizza, you'd use a lightly cooked, lightly seasoned sauce like this one, while for a Neapolitan, you'd probably go with straight up San Marzano tomatoes blended with a bit of salt.
+Like deciding whether to ford the stream or go around it when making your way down the Oregon Trail, you've gotta understand your surroundings.* So, for a New York pizza, you'd use a lightly cooked, lightly seasoned sauce, while for a Neapolitan, you'd probably go with straight up San Marzano tomatoes blended with a bit of salt.

 *Extra wagon wheels and time?
 Go around.
 Little Katie's got dysentery?
 Shore up that Prairie schooner and float'er across!

 For Greek Pizza, you want a deeper, richer, cooked tomato flavor.
 The quickest way to get there?
 Tomato paste.
 A cooked tomato product made by slowly reducing tomato juice, it has a distinct richness and slight metallic flavor.